-- Desmopressin solution is usually given as an injection at your doctor's office, hospital, or clinic.
-If you will be using desmopressin solution at home, a health care provider will teach you how to use it.
-Be sure you understand how to use desmopressin solution.
-Follow the procedures you are taught when you use a dose.
+- Desmopressin solution is given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

 Ask your health care provider any questions you may have about how to use desmopressin solution.

 Important safety information:

 - Low blood sodium levels have rarely happened with desmopressin solution. if not treated, this can be fatal.
 Follow the fluid intake instructions given to you by your health care provider very carefully.
 Serious side effects may occur if you drink too much liquid while taking desmopressin solution.

 - Check with your doctor if you experience infection, fever, vomiting, or diarrhea.
 Tell your doctor if you will be exposed to very hot weather, will be physically active, or will be increasing your water intake for any reason.
 The risk of low blood sodium levels may be increased.

 - Do NOT take more than the recommended dose or use for longer than prescribed without checking with your doctor.

-- Lab tests, including urine volume, blood electrolyte levels, or kidney function, may be performed while you use desmopressin solution.
+- Lab tests may be performed while you use desmopressin solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use desmopressin solution with caution in the ELDERLY and in CHILDREN; they may be more sensitive to its effects, especially water overload.
-Signs of water overload may include severe or persistent nausea or headache, vomiting, or unusual weight gain.
+- Use desmopressin solution with caution in the ELDERLY and in CHILDREN; they may be more sensitive to its effects, especially fluid overload and low blood sodium levels.
+Carefully follow the fluid intake instructions given to you by your doctor.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using desmopressin solution while you are pregnant.
 It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you are using desmopressin solution, check with your doctor.
 Discuss any possible risks to your baby.